 How Much to Feed?

-This will also vary with your dog.
-A dog that is more active and has a higher metabolism will eat more, while a less active dog or one with a slower metabolism will eat less.
-Puppies will typically eat more than adults, since they need to fuel their rapidly growing body, and can eat between 4.5-6% of their body weight.
+This varies from dog to dog.
+A dog that is more active and has a higher metabolism needs more, while a less active dog or one with a slower metabolism needs less.
+Puppies typically eat more than adults, since they need to fuel their rapidly growing body, and can eat between 4.5-6% of their body weight.

 The recommended food amount for an adult dog is 2-3% of your dog’s desired body weight per day.
-So for a 100lb dog, you will be feeding 2-3 pounds of food a day, depending on their activity level.
+So for a 100 lb dog, you will be feeding 2-3 pounds of food a day, depending on his activity level.

 55lbs = 24,970g